mapluisch/ChatGPT-without-login/README.md

 Install it using `pip install pyppeteer` (or `pip3`, depending on your setup).

+Then, clone this repo and run `python3 gpt.py` with the arguments described below.

 ## Usage
 ### Arguments
 - `-p`, `--prompt` (required)